microsoft/CsWinRT/docs/authoring.md

 If you choose to consume your component through a project reference, then some modifications to the native app's `.vcxproj` file are needed.
 Because dotnet will assume a `TargetFramework` for your app that conflicts with `net5`, we need to specify the `TargetFramwork`, `TargetFrameworkVersion` and `TargetRuntime`.
 Examples of this are seen in the code snippet below.
+This is needed for this preview version, as we continue working on proper support.

 You can then use the Visual Studio UI to add a reference to the C#/WinRT component's `csproj` file, and you also need to add a reference to the WinMD file produced for your component.
 The WinMD can be found in the output (`bin`) directory and the `Generated Files` directory of the authored component's project.